TheShepord/intro-to-WSL/index.md

 * `lib`: libraries used by the system
 * `lib64` 64-bit libraries used by the system
 * `mnt`: mount, where your drives are located
-* `opt`: third-party applications that don't have any dependencies outside the scope of their own package
+* `opt`: third-party applications that (usually) don't have any dependencies outside the scope of their own package
 * `proc`: process information, contains details about your Linux system, kind of like Windows's C:/Windows folder
 * `run`: directory for programs to store runtime information.
 Similarly to `/bin` vs `/usr/bin`, `run` has the same function as `/var/run`, but gets loaded sooner in the boot process.
 * `srv`: server folder, holds data to be served in protocols like ftp, www, cvs, and others